Skip to content

 Node Selection in Hyperion

-By default, computations on Hyperion will be directed to either Icelake nodes or Cascadelake nodes, but never a mix of both.
+By default, computations on Hyperion will be directed to either Icelake, Cascadelake or Emerald Rapid nodes, but never a mix of them.
 To ensure your calculations run on a specific type of node, you can specify a constraint in your batch script:

 #SBATCH --constraint=icelake